Haydz/haydz.github.io/_posts/2020-05-11-GithubActions.md

 ## Flow of a GitHub Action
 So a GitHub action actually ties into a workflow.

-Custom workflows are automatic processes that are setup in a repo.
+Custom workflows are automatic processes that are setup in a GitHub repo.
 So you would have a workflow that executes a GitHub Action.

 From the [documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)
 > Workflows must have at least one job, and jobs contain a set of steps that perform individual tasks.
 Steps can run commands or use an action.
 You can create your own actions or use actions shared by the GitHub community and customize them as needed.

-# The example to walk through:
+# The example to walk-through:
 1. Create a directory at the root named `.github/workflows`
 2. Create a YAML file in the above directory with instructions on the workflow. - In our example we are going to use Trufflehog
 3. Commit the changes